I want to talk about what to do when you hate your life.

 And, fair enough, sometimes problems genuinely stem from external sources.

-Alas, it doesn’t solve anything though!
+But it doesn’t solve anything!
 Most of the time it only exacerbates matters.

-It’s outside of you, so you can’t do anything about it.
+If it’s outside of you, you can’t do anything about it, right?
+You’re off the hook.

 Owning our experience by holding ourselves accountable does the opposite.
 You choose the standpoint that everything’s your fault.